ericholscher/ericholscher.com/site/blog/2017/dec/2/breaking-cliques-at-events.rst

 a lot of people (including me!) have anxiety around meeting new people.

 **By setting the above rule,
-it's your responsibility to make meeting new people easier.**
+it's the organizer's responsibility to make meeting new people easier.**

 So here are a few ideas for how to make meeting new folks easier: [#]_